Flaggy

 The SDK swap is the same pattern as any dependency replacement.
 The main cost is time, not complexity.

-If you’re mid-contract on LaunchDarkly, the math is often worth doing: what does Flaggy cost for the rest of the contract term versus staying on the current plan?
-For most teams at the sizes above, the delta is meaningful.
+If you’re mid-contract on LaunchDarkly, the math is often worth doing: what does Flaggy cost for the rest of the contract term versus staying on the meter?
+For most teams above 100K MAU, the delta is meaningful — and unlike the meter, it doesn’t grow.